 Sheila joined OCRC after completing her Master’s degree in occupational and environmental hygiene at the University of British Columbia in Vancouver.
-It was at UBC that she completed projects on exposure assessments, risk assessments, hazard identification and analysis and in particular, occupational exposure to solar UV radiation.
-Sheila completed her graduate co-op project at a uranium mine in Saskatchewan.
+While at UBC, she completed projects on exposure assessments, risk assessments, and hazard identification and analysis.

 - M.S.
 (Environmental Science & Engineering), Clarkson University (2008)

 - M.Sc.
 (Occupational & Environmental Hygiene), University of British Columbia (2013)